-We have reached letter N in our A-Z Fine Motor Play Series.
-It seemed a wonderful opportunity to use a net within our play.
-As yet we haven’t explored fishing as a fine motor skill.
+We played fishing previously as a dry version, without water.
+Today, we are sharing a cheap version with bottle caps pretending to be fish.
 Our net is designed to be used in a fish tank as it is very small.
-It was the perfect size for my son’s little hands.
+It was the perfect size for little hands.
 Time for some Net Fishing Fine Motor Play.

 We were going to pretend that the recycled bottle tops were fish that needed to be caught in the net.
 However, any small floating object could be used.